CheddarP/Snake-Game/README.md

 # Snake-Game

-Try to get as much food as you can before you die
+Try to get the biggest snake by eating as much food as you can without dying

 Technology invovled: python